-You can deploy FortiGate virtual machines to support Auto Scaling on AWS.
+You can deploy FortiGate virtual machines (VMs) to support Auto Scaling on AWS.
 This requires a manual deployment incorporating CloudFormation Templates (CFTs).
 Fortinet provides a FortiGate Autoscale for AWS deployment package to facilitate the deployment.

 Multiple FortiGate-VM instances form an Auto Scaling group (ASG) to provide highly efficient clustering at times of high workloads.
 FortiGate-VM instances can be scaled out automatically according to predefined workload levels.
 When a spike in traffic occurs, a Lambda script is invoked to scale out the ASG by automatically adding FortiGate-VM instances.
 Auto Scaling is achieved by using FortiGate-native High Availability (HA) features such as

 config-sync, which synchronizes operating system (OS) configurations across multiple FortiGate-VM instances at the time of scale-out events.

 FortiGate Autoscale for AWS is available with FortiOS 6.0.9 and FortiOS 6.2.3 and supports any combination of On-Demand and Bring Your Own License (BYOL) instances.